fafusha/CS1XA3/Project01/README.md

 ## Custom Feature I Unix Philosphy
 In order to make out programe more modular and reusable we need to follow UNIX Philosphy.
 One of the UNIX paradigms is :"Write programs to work together".
-To make this program better with others we need to add more `[OPTIONS]` common to many other bash commands.
+To make this program better with other scripts we need to add more `[OPTIONS]` common to many other bash commands.
 These options include, but are not limited to:
 `-h, --help`: help referfence for options
 `-f, --force`: do not raise errors for invalid inputs
 `-q, --qiet`: display no output